Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     Search both name and description (`-s`), just the names (`-n`), or just  the descriptions (`-d`) for `<pattern>`. `<pattern>` is by default interpreted as a literal string; if flanked by slashes, it is instead interpreted as a regular expression.
-Formula descriptions are cached, and the cache is created on the first search, making that search slower than subsequent ones.
+Formula descriptions are cached; the cache is created on the first search, making that search slower than subsequent ones.

-  * `desc --create-cache`:

-    Force the [re]construction of the name/description cache.

-  * `desc --delete-cache`:

-    Delete the name/description cache, if it exists.

   * `diy [--name=<name>] [--version=<version>]`:
     Automatically determine the installation prefix for non-Homebrew software.